Last updated on January 9th, 2026 at 07:04 pm

 As Lodge is to cast iron and Le Creuset is to enamel-coated cookware, All-Clad is to stainless steel cookware.
 This brand has been the holy grail of stainless for years.
 America’s Test Kitchen rates the D3 Fry Pans as their favorite stainless steel skillet, and the D3 line as the best stainless cookware set.
 Food & Wine, Serious Eats, Food Network, and the NY Times agree.

 Made in the USA, All-Clad cookware is made from 18/10 stainless steel that meets ISO 9000 standards.
 The quality and durability of All-Clad is outstanding, but they do come with an expensive price tag, at least up front.
 However, this is a one-time purchase; you likely won’t ever have to spend money on replacements.
-I upgraded my old cookware with All-Clad, piece by piece as it went on sale.
+I upgraded my old cookware with All-Clad, piece by piece when I found them on sale.
 I love this cookware, and I know it will outlast me.

-• Tramontina is a fantastic budget-friendly and relizble choice for stainless steel cookware.
-Not only are they NSF certified, they perform well: Serious Eats tested a Tramontina 12″ skillet ($50) alongside an All-Clad skillet ($130) and found that it performed nearly as well.
+Tramontina Signature Tri-Ply is a fantastic budget-friendly and reliable choice for stainless steel cookware.
+These pans are not only NSF certified, but are consistently found to be high-performing.
+Serious Eats tested a Tramontina 12″ skillet ($50) alongside an All-Clad skillet ($130) and determined that its performance was nearly identical.
+Meanwhile, the Tramontina Tri-Ply Clad 10-Piece Set earned the ‘Best Overall Cooking Set’ out of 130 sets tested by The Spruce Eats.

 How to clean a stainless steel pan without harsh chemicals